 More and more retirement homes are being developed, but they are often confined to typical retirement towns and villages.
 This may mean that if you choose to occupy your unit later, you may have to move a considerable distance from your friends and relatives.

 The benefit of having a management company in place who oversees the day-to-day running of the care home is that it makes for a completely hands-off investment.
 The downside is that there are fees incurred, which reduces the overall rental yield you can achieve.
 Fortunately, the yield is still high because of a strong demand, but it is limited due to these additional fees.

 Of course, these care homes are limited to the over 55s, so there is a smaller pool of potential residents.
 Fortunately, Britain currently has a sizeable elderly population so projected occupancy levels are good, but it is worth being cautious in case that number dips in future.

-If you wish to understand more about the care home and luxury retirement property market, download our care home guide.
 Start your property search today or speak with one of our experienced consultants to find out how it could work for you.

 Are you curious?